 We got addicted to Teide.
 It is one of the most fascinating volcanos of all.
 You see Mount Teide almost from everywhere in Tenerife, constantly changing its appearance.

 Teide is situated in the heart of Tenerife, the tallest of all Canary Islands.
-Hiking to the peak of Teide or one of the mountains around for a spectacular view is a Must-Do.
+A Must-Do is hiking to the peak of Teide or one of the mountains around for a spectacular view.
 At least take the cable car for stunning views of the Mars-like landscape.
 The cable car doesn't operate in severe weather.

 We spent an entire month in Tenerife and hiked many trails last year.
 I like to introduce you to my three favourite hikes for spectacular views of Teide.
 First, some fascinating facts about Pico del Teide, a volcano of superlatives.